Himalee/tic-tac-toe-ruby/README.md

 # Tic Tac Toe

 The object of Tic Tac Toe is to get three in a row.
 You play on a three by three game board.
-Players can choose their marks but traditionally the first player is known as X and the second is O. Players alternate placing Xs and Os on the game board until either opponent has three in a row or all nine squares are filled.
+Players can choose their marks but traditionally the first player is known as 'X' and the second is 'O'.
+Players alternate placing 'X's and 'O's on the game board until either opponent has three in a row or all nine squares are filled.

 ### To play the command line game: